 Now here’s a funny thing.
-Let’s say that South is declarer in 3NT and West leads Q. South now exposes some or all of his cards on the table as though he was dummy.
+Let’s say that South is declarer in 3NT and West leads SQ.
+South now exposes some or all of his cards on the table as though he was dummy.

 The TD is called.
 How should he rule?